dryer repair

 Pressing the “Start” button and getting absolutely no response is frustrating, but it usually points to an electrical disconnect or a failed safety switch.

-The Thermal Fuse: This is perhaps the most common culprit for a dead dryer.
+• The Thermal Fuse: This is perhaps the most common culprit for a dead dryer.
 The thermal fuse is a safety device designed to blow and cut off power if the dryer overheats, preventing a potential house fire.
 Once a thermal fuse blows, it cannot be reset; it must be completely replaced.
-If you find a blown thermal fuse, it is absolutely critical that you also clean your exhaust vent, as restricted airflow is the number one cause of overheating.
+If you find a blown thermal fuse, it is absolutely critical that you also clean your exhaust vent.

-The Push-to-Start Switch: If you hear a faint humming sound or a click when you press the button, but the machine doesn’t engage, the start switch itself might be faulty.
-Like the door switch, this can easily be tested with a multimeter.
+• The Push-to-Start Switch: If you hear a faint humming sound or a click when you press the button, but the machine doesn’t engage, the start switch itself might be faulty.

 2. The Dryer Runs But Produces No Heat